Tiledesk/tiledesk-wordpress-plugin/README.txt

 - [Github Open Source](https://github.com/Tiledesk/)
 - [Discord Community](https://discord.gg/nERZEZ7SmG)

+== Screenshots ==

+1. Tiledesk - The all-in-one customer engagement platform.
+2. Chatbots and Humans happily together - Revolutionize your customer service with 24/7 instant replies.
+3. Engage your customers online and delight them.
+4. Best Al-Powered Chatbot to Generate Qualified Leads - Happier customers, faster-growing businesses.
+5. Chatbot Design Studio - Create chatbots & conversational apps with the most innovative no-code designer.
+6. Bring a Chatbot onboard - Use our Al to welcome visitors on your website, and much more.
+7. Merge all the most important messaging channels in a single Communication Hub.
+8. Try free templates or our no-code chatbot builder - Design your first Al chatbot with just one click.
+8. Quick and easy integration - the best tools for a faster integration with the services you already use.
+8. Adaptive Multichannel Chatbot Design - Design your chatbot once, run it on every channel.
+8. Conversational Ticketing - Convert your chats to support ticket.

 == Changelog ==

+= 1.0.3 =
+* This version improves deployment lifecycle

 = 1.0.2 =
 * Bug fixing and finalizing plugin for publishing